 When Alhambra contacted me to see if I would be interested in trying their Alhambra Reserva 1925 I jumped at the chance and I knew a certain someone who was going to be incredibly grateful.
 Some of you will know that my better half Jon writes a beer blog over at Drink, Drank, Drunk.
 Together we carefully tasted this delicious Spanish craft beer to come up with a tapa recipe that could be served alongside it, and here is the result.

 If that wasn’t enough, the kind people at Alhambra have offered to send a crate of Alhambra Reserva to one lucky reader!
-Read on to find out how you could win.
+Scroll down to see the winner revealed!

 Alhambra is regarded as the leading craft brewery in Spain and in recent years it has become more and more popular in the UK.
 Which, is no surprise when every sip reminds you of being on holiday!